Please note that Tapas no longer supports Internet Explorer.

 His hometown had long been washed away by the Hollow Tide before he even knew what the word “Possibility” meant.

-He had grown up in a small unnamed town of an unnamed world, because it was already rare enough for anything in the Outer Realms to be given a name.
+He had grown up in a small unnamed town of an unnamed world, because it was already rare enough for anything that far out in the Outer Realms to be given a name.

 Even two of the three party members that successfully made it to the next world didn’t have names.
 They both agreed it would’ve felt weird to receive a name this far into their life, so the nameless adventurers instead identified themselves as the roles they fulfilled in combat.

-But thinking about them right now would be getting ahead of himself.
+But thinking about them right now would’ve been getting ahead of himself.

 He continued tracing back through his life, wondering where, if anywhere, he went wrong.